 capital F on For

-lowercase for generic references to this segment of WAA operations, but use WAA Travel when referring to the department
+lowercase for generic references to this segment of WAA operations, but use WFAA Travel when referring to the department

 alumnus, alumna, alumni, alumnae

-Use alumnus (alumni in the plural) when referring to a man who has attended a school.
-Use alumna (alumnae in the plural) for similar references to a woman.
+Use alumnus (alumni in the plural) when referring to a person who identifies as a man who has graduated from a school.
+Use alumna (alumnae in the plural) for similar references to a person who identifies as a woman.
 Use alumni when referring to groups that include both men and women.
-In most informal uses, alum is an acceptable alternative.
-These terms can also be used for people who attended the university, but did not graduate.
+In very informal usages, alum is an acceptable alternative.
+These terms can also be used for people who attended a school but did not graduate.

 American Players Theatre (APT)